xuesoso/SOSODE/README.md

 ```

-First, if you don't have neovim, then install [neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim).
+**Optional**: If you don't have neovim, I suggest installing [neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim).
 It is an improved vim with much more streamlined code base and has added support for Read-Eval-Print-Loop (REPL) functionality that iron.nvim depends on.
+If you use vimcmdline instead of iron.nvim, you can use either vim 8.0+ or neovim.

 ### Summary of neovim installation: